bigwiginfohub-wq/tba-publications/galaxy_pipeline/README.md

-# TRACEBIND: Multi-Survey Reconciliation, Kinematic Mapping & Astrometric Anomaly Ranking
+# TRACEBIND: Multi-Survey Reconciliation, Kinematic Mapping & Companion Candidate Prioritization

 A reproducible survey-reconciliation, candidate-isolation, kinematic-mapping, and anomaly-prioritization framework.
 This repository contains pipelines for identifying overlooked extragalactic candidates in Gaia DR3, quantifying spatial patterns of directional coherence in the Milky Way, and ranking astrometric model failures to isolate unresolved stellar companions.